mozilla-ai/lumigator/lumigator/frontend/README.md

 npm run dev
 ```

-This will run the application at `http://localhost:3000` by default.
+### Visit `http://localhost:3000` in your browser.
+The application runs at this addrees by default.

 ### Build for Production